Ariocarpus

 Ariocarpus is a small genus of succulent, subtropical plants of the family Cactaceae.

-The name comes from the ancient Greek "aria" (an oak type) and "carpos" (=fruit) because of the resemblance of the fruit of the two genus in acorn form.
-Another possibility for the origin of the name is the work Scheidweiler did on the tree Sorbus aria at the time he described the genus Ariocarpus.
-He might have meant the fruits of Ariocarpus plants look like the fruits of the Sorbus aria.

 It comes from limestone hills of Rio Grande in the south of Texas (Ariocarpus fissuratus) and also the north and the center of Mexico (all other species including A. fissuratus forms known as A. loydii and A. fissuratus var. intermedius) with strong sunshine exposures.

 Ariocarpus are endangered and quite rare in the wild.

 Description

 Ariocarpus species are very slow-growing.
 Plants have thick tuberous tap-roots, and are solitary or form small clusters of stems.
 The stems have tubercules (as is normal in cacti), but unusually these are triangular and in some species may resemble leaves.
 The areoles, when present, vary in appearance from grooves on the upper surface to round pads near the tips.
 Spines are only present in seedlings (except occasionally in Ariocarpus agavoides).
 The funnel-shaped flowers are borne on a woolly structure at the apex.
 They vary in colour, from white or yellow to pink, purple or magenta.
 The seeds are black and pear-shaped.

 The plant contains bitter and toxic alkaloids such as hordenine.
 These protect the plant against consumption by herbivores.